Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Indoor air quality certification for products such as building materials, furniture, mattresses, electronics, and cleaning products

-Requirements: Products must undergo rigorous testing in controlled environmental chambers to measure emissions of volatile organic compounds (VOCs).
+What are the Requirements: Products must undergo rigorous testing in controlled environmental chambers to measure emissions of volatile organic compounds (VOCs).
 The standard GREENGUARD Certification limits emissions of over 360 VOCs.
 The certification process involves independent testing to verify compliance with strict chemical emissions criteria.

-Description: The GREENGUARD Certification program, established by the GREENGUARD Environmental Institute and now part of UL Environment, ensures that certified products contribute to healthier indoor air quality.
+What does it mean: The GREENGUARD Certification program, established by the GREENGUARD Environmental Institute and now part of UL Environment, ensures that certified products contribute to healthier indoor air quality.
 Products with this certification meet strict chemical emissions limits, which indicates they are suitable for use in residential and commercial settings.

 Link: UL GREENGUARD Certification